youlinqing/youlinqing.github.io/_pages/about.md

 ---
 <br/>

-I am a PhD candidate in Economics at Peking University HSBC Business School.
+I am a Ph.D. candidate in Economics at Peking University HSBC Business School.
 I will be on the 2022-2023 job market.